WHAT IS BIG DATA?

 What is Big Data?

-The advent of Big Data is now seen by many as a new industrial revolution similar to the advent of electricity or steam during the 19th century.
+The advent of massive data is now seen by many as a new industrial revolution similar to the advent of electricity or steam during the 19th century.
 Whatever the comparison, Big Data can clearly be seen as a profound source of disruption to our modern society.

-In recent years, the new technologies on the market have complied with 3VS Big Data: volume, variety and velocity.
+In recent years, the new technologies on the market have complied with 3VS: volume, variety and velocity.
 The first storage technologies, in particular have lead to cloud computing.
 Then came new technologies for processing and managing database adapted to unstructured data (Hadoop) and high performance computing modes (MapReduce).

 Several technologies may be required to optimize the access times to large databases such as NoSQL databases such as MongoDB or Cassandra, server infrastructure for the distribution of treatments on the nodes and storage of data memory: